Unit 1: General Claim Submission Guidelines

 • Make the second request only if the information could not have been reasonably identified at the time of the original request or if there was a material failure to provide the information initially requested.

-We cannot refuse to pay a claim for covered benefits if we fail to request needed information within thirty (30) days of receipt of the claim, unless this failure was caused in material part by the person submitting the claim.
+We cannot refuse to pay a claim for covered benefits if we fail to request needed information within 30 days of receipt of the claim, unless this failure was caused in material part by the person submitting the claim.
 Highmark West Virginia is not precluded from imposing a retroactive denial of payment of such a claim, unless this denial would be in conflict with the Act’s standards on retroactive denials.

 Interest